shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

 Dr. Anusha Shankar also provides [tips](http://anushashankar.weebly.com/grad-school-advice.html) on applying to graduate school.

 The Brashares Group at University of California-Berkeley also offers [advice](https://nature.berkeley.edu/BrasharesGroup/advice/) for applying to a graduate program in ecology/evolution/conservation.

+Feel free to reach out to me (lmhennelly@ucdavis.edu) if you have questions about applying to graduate school.
+I'm happy to answer any questions.